DenchiSoft/denchisoft.github.io/index.md

 The Akari model was drawn and modeled by Denchi.
 You may use this model freely, but not for commercial purposes unless you have explicit permission to do so.

 #### VTube Studio License
 You are not allowed to use the free version of VTube Studio for commercial purposes.
-As an individual, please buy a license if you plan to use the app commercially (monetized YouTube videos, superchats).
+As an individual, please buy a license ("PRO version") if you plan to use the app commercially (monetized YouTube videos, superchats).
 If you are a beta-tester, you are allowed to use the beta-version for commercial purposes.

 We offer different licensing terms for companies looking to utilize VTube Studio (ads, TV, etc.), so please contact us directly.